nf-core/sarek/docs/output.md

 </details>

-#### Strelka2
+#### Strelka

-[Strelka2](https://github.com/Illumina/strelka) is a fast and accurate small variant caller optimized for analysis of germline variation in small cohorts and somatic variation in tumor/normal sample pairs.
-For further reading and documentation see the [Strelka2 user guide](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md).
-If [Strelka2](https://github.com/Illumina/strelka) is used for somatic variant calling and [Manta](https://github.com/Illumina/manta) is also specified in tools, the output candidate indels from [Manta](https://github.com/Illumina/manta) are used according to [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).
+[Strelka](https://github.com/Illumina/strelka) is a fast and accurate small variant caller optimized for analysis of germline variation in small cohorts and somatic variation in tumor/normal sample pairs.
+For further reading and documentation see the [Strelka user guide](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md).
+If [Strelka](https://github.com/Illumina/strelka) is used for somatic variant calling and [Manta](https://github.com/Illumina/manta) is also specified in tools, the output candidate indels from [Manta](https://github.com/Illumina/manta) are used according to [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).
 For further downstream analysis, take a look [here](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md#interpreting-the-germline-multi-sample-variants-vcf).

 <details markdown="1">